Cyber Security Systems, Bachelor of Science

 St. John’s computer labs contain more than 300 Intel workstations and more than 30 high-end Macintosh computers, with the latest software for Windows and Macintosh platforms.
 Workstations also are available in campus branches of the 1.7 million-volume University Library.
 All computers are connected to UNIX servers, Windows NT file servers and St. John’s top-ranked wireless network.

 More than 90 percent of St. John’s classrooms have state-of-the-art audiovisual technology, including wireless connectivity.
 Each classroom podium is equipped with the latest workstations, Liquid Crystal Displays (LCDs) and DVD/VCR players.
-In addition, all new students at St. John’s receive their own laptop computer with full wireless connectivity.

 Students gain an academic and professional edge by joining the Computer Science Society (CSS).
 One of more than 180 student clubs and organizations at St. John's, CSS integrates the classroom experience with real-world, industry-related experiences so members are ready to enter an exciting career in technology.
 Whether it be networking with industry professionals, attending informative workshops or preparing for job interviews, CSS provides the tools necessary to become a forward-thinking leader of the technological revolution.